2026 North Carolina Require Voter Identification Amendment

-2026 North Carolina Require Voter Identification Amendment is a constitutional amendment for the state of North Carolina in the United States that seeks to amend the constitution to require photo ID to cast a ballot for all voters, not just those voting in person.
+The Require Voter Identification Amendment is a constitutional amendment for the state of North Carolina in the United States that seeks to amend the constitution to require photo ID to cast a ballot for all voters, not just those voting in person.
 The proposed amendment will appear on the 2026 midterms election ballot in North Carolina.

 Background

 The amendment was originally passed by the State Senate in a vote of 30-19, along partisan lines, with Republicans in favor and Democrats opposed.
 The House passed the bill with all 72 Republicans in favor.
 Among House Democrats, 45 voted against the bill, and one joined Republicans voting in favor of the bill.